mozilla-releng/releng-rfcs/rfcs/0023-bouncer-balrog.md

 1. A query product of `firefox-latest-ssl` which the config says should be rewritten as `firefox` in the template.
 2. A query OS of `osx` which along with the product lets us look up the right template to use
 3. A `lang` which we can validate, if needed.
-4. The fields above let us find the latest version in the cache, and a template, such as `https://download-installer.cdn.mozilla.net/pub/{product}/releases/{version}/mac/{lang}/Firefox {version}.dmg`.
+4. The fields above let us find the latest version in the cache, and a template, such as `/pub/{product}/releases/{version}/mac/{lang}/Firefox {version}.dmg`.
+5. The bouncer environment contains the base CDN url, such as `https://download-installer.cdn.mozilla.net`
-5. We now have all the details to fill in the template.
+6. We now have all the details to fill in the template.

 At regular intervals and at startup, go-bouncer will query Balrog to discover up-to-date information.